U.S. drone "kills five Taliban commanders" in Pakistan

 In exchange, the group would not be targeted by the military when offensives began against the Pakistani Taliban.

-(Additional reporting by Hafiz Wazir in Wana and Saud Mehsud in Dera Ismail Khan; Writing by Qasim Nauman; Editing by Michael Georgy and Paul Tait)
+(Additional reporting by Hafiz Wazir in Wana and Saud Mehsud in Dera Ismail Khan; Writing by Qasim Nauman; Editing by Michael Georgy)